The Blended Family and Anger Management

 Third, they still have regular kid things to do and try to focus on: school, homework, sibling rivalry, peer pressure, chores, etc. The grief and anger just add a volatile acid to the mix and that’s never good.

 Happy vs. Sad

 Fourth, they are presented with a stepparent, a person they never asked for or wanted, to make the present parent happy.
 The happiness of the parent only makes their anger and grief more punctuated.
-I can really understand why someone’s happiness makes my sadness more pronounced, so it is not surprise that a child feels that too.
+I can really understand why someone’s happiness makes my sadness more pronounced, so it is not surprising that a child feels that too.

 Fifth, add to all this that often the child has been divided between two households during the year, often during each week.
 They have two separate and different sets of chores, rules, bedtimes, and of course, anger issues.
-How can they hope but be anything but schizophrenic in the face of that.
+How can they hope but be anything but schizophrenic in the face of that?

 One of the Symptoms of Schizophrenia is a lack of normal conduct as compared to healthy individuals.
 This could include having no natural emotions, uninterested in their surroundings, lacking enthusiasm, and difficulties carrying on a conversation.

 An angry child is more than just an unpleasant experience!
 I know.
 They can get violent, sullen, holding the grudge or attitude for days and weeks, destructive to their siblings, peers and even lash out at nearby adults… look out!
 The most common cause of anger in a child is when they don’t get what they want.
 Either what they want was taken away or what they want they cannot have.
 Both of those happen in the divorce and blended family situation.